 2.3.
 Criteria for Evaluation

-How will you rank and score the proposals?
-What is the most important information that will help you make the decision?
-Price, the estimated timeline, customer experience, or something else?
-During the collection of requirements, discuss the most important ranking factors with your team.
+- What is the most important information that will help you make the decision?
+Is it the price, estimated timeline, customer experience, or something else?

 2.4.
 Supplemental Request

-When providing information about the solution or service you want to buy, remember that any extra features or benefits you mention are not necessary requirements.
-Instead, think of them as "nice to have" additions that would make the vendor's offering more appealing to you.
-This approach will encourage vendors to emphasize these extras if they provide them without making vendors who don't offer them feel discouraged.
+Instead, think of them as "nice to have" additions that would make the vendor's offerings more appealing.
+This approach invites vendors to emphasize these extras if they provide them without discouraging vendors who don't offer them.

 3. Draft the RFP